From the flames of Destruction, A new Beginning rises...

 A lot of the monsters and monster types are flat-recycled from Final Fantasy XII, even with the same names: mantises, aevises, mirrorknights, feral crocs, even the unique enemies from the Stilshrine of Miriam are reused in the Sunken Temple of Qarn.

 Thanks to cross over promotional events, several monsters and items from their respective games show up for a limited time in special FATE battles and as rewards.
-Additionally, the Coils of Bahumet feature at least in one instance, the Gran Pulse machina Dreadnoughts from Final Fantasy XIII.
-It's also a FATE fight during the FFXIII cross over events, and has nearly every single ability and attack it had from it's original game, including Steam Clean (Removes all debuffs on it) and incredibly high damage Resistance rates.
+Additionally, The Binding Coil of Bahamut features the Gran Pulse machina Dreadnoughts from Final Fantasy XIII.
+It's also a FATE fight during the FFXIII crossover event, and has nearly every single ability and attack it had from its original game, including Steam Clean (Removes all debuffs on it) and incredibly high damage Resistance rates.

 Fantastic Racism: Not as rife as in other fantasy settings that deploy this trope - Eorzea seems to be a very tolerant place indeed, being the racial and cultural melting pot that it is.
 This is somewhat less so for other places in Hydaelyn, however.
 The Garlean Empire, for instance, sees all races who have anything to do with the Primals as being in need of purging.
 This generally just means the Beast Tribes.
 However, as those gifted with the Echo are in some way connected with the Primals, the Empire seemingly lumps all Walkers of the Path (and thus, the player characters) in with the Beast Tribes on the purge schedule.
 Also, now that we're getting a good look at Garlean military bases in 2.0, it seems like their military is made up of all the "enlightened" races... except for Lalafell, who are virtually absent in any capacity.note Aside from Wedge posing as an engineer, a grand total of one low-rank Lalafell soldier is seen in the entire game, out of literally thousands of soldiers.